Polling Publications

 How do we build the most responsive system?

 To build the most responsive, low-latency system where you have events as soon as they're published, you should specify a low count and a high timeout.
 The best design alternates low count high timeout with high count high timeout.
-In this design, you default to low count ahd when you receive a response that contains data, you can increase the count until you receive an empty response.

 How many topics can I poll against?